joshspeagle/dynesty/docs/index.rst

 - See :doc:`examples/index` for more detailed examples.
 - See :doc:`prior` for more information on the ``prior_tranform`` function.
+- See :doc:`stopping` for discussion on when the algorithm terminates.
 - See the :doc:`api` page for detailed API documentation.